A look at how fishing with family and friends aided in the growth of Northland Fishing Tackle

 The Northland Tackle brand and product offerings are sometimes viewed and thought of as one for walleye and pan fisherman, but the founders, brothers, John and Duane Peterson are bass heads just like us and offer tackle that puts big bass in the boat across the country, including some hot new products that Northland has released recently.

 When you don’t find Duane on the water, you’ll find him spending time with his grandkids, especially sitting on the sidelines of their basketball and football games.
-He is also an avid whitetail hunter and enjoys watching sports and news on television.
-Like Duane, John takes in all of the Minnesota sports, basketball, football and baseball.
-If there isn’t a rod in John’s hand, than there is most likely a firearm or bow, as he is a diehard hunter for deer, ducks, geese, grouse and turkeys.
+He is also an avid whitetail hunter and enjoys watching sports and the news on television.
+Like Duane, John takes in all of the Minnesota sports, basketball, football, and baseball.
+If there isn’t a rod in John’s hand, then there is most likely a firearm or bow, as he is a diehard hunter for deer, ducks, geese, grouse, and turkeys.

-The brotherly duo of Duane and John have fished in well over 400 tournaments over their 50 years of angling and trophies line the shelfs of their offices, with plaques scattered among the halls.
+The brotherly duo of Duane and John has fished in well over 400 tournaments over their 50 years of angling and trophies line the shelves of their offices, with plaques scattered among the halls.
 The brothers participated in some of the initial bass, walleye, pike, and muskie tournaments.
-“Fishing tournaments expedites our growth as fishermen and to the growth of our lure company, so it was an invaluable experience for us, despite the outcome at weigh in, said Duane.
+“Fishing tournaments expedite our growth as fishermen and to the growth of our lure company, so it was an invaluable experience for us, despite the outcome at the weigh-in, said Duane.

-With this change, the way the industry advertises and promotes product has changed as well.
+With this change, the way the industry advertises and promotes products has changed as well.
 Traditional print, radio, television, sports shows, and seminars are battling social media for advertising dollars.
 The anglers, too, have changed.
 They are on the fast track and in constant communications via cell phone and social media.
-They want instant success, and are quick to respond to hot bites and fishing opportunity.
-“Despite constant and inevitable change, our opportunity to fish has never been greater,” exclaimed Duane.
+They want instant success and are quick to respond to hot bites and fishing opportunities.
+“Despite the constant and inevitable change, our opportunity to fish has never been greater,” exclaimed Duane.

-With the importance of information Northland Fishing Tackle is excited to have a brand new, interactive website that features helpful fishing tips, all of which can be delivered direct to your inbox.
+With the importance of information, Northland Fishing Tackle is excited to have a brand new, interactive website that features helpful fishing tips, all of which can be delivered directly to your inbox.
 So be sure to check out northlandtackle.com and sign up for their e-newsletter.

 Impulse is the brand name that Northland uses for their soft plastics and some of the new products include a Fatty Tube.
-It is soft and flexible, yet durable wide body tube that is heavily salted tube and impregnated with their leading university developed scent.
+It is a soft and flexible, yet durable wide-body tube that is heavily salted tube and impregnated with their leading university-developed scent.
 It is available in a traditional 3.5” size for flipping and also a 2.75” version that is specific to smallmouth bass applications.
-“This little treat is really special, especially when you combine it with our new Inner Tube Jig with a heavy duty short shank hook,” stated Chip Leer, Product Manager.
+“This little treat is really special, especially when you combine it with our new Inner Tube Jig with a heavy-duty short shank hook,” stated Chip Leer, Product Manager.